EXPLAINER: Can Pa. GOP candidate make voters re-register? - NewsBreak

 EXPLAINER: Can Pa.
 GOP candidate make voters re-register?

-HARRISBURG, Pa. — (AP) — Doug Mastriano, Pennsylvania's Republican candidate for governor, is perhaps the state's most prominent peddler of former President Donald Trump's lie that widespread fraud cost him the 2020 election.
+Doug Mastriano, Pennsylvania's Republican candidate for governor, is perhaps the state's most prominent peddler of former President Donald Trump 's lie that widespread fraud cost him the 2020 election.

 A state senator and retired U.S. Army colonel, Mastriano says he wants to make everyone re-register if they want to vote again.
 The concept flatly violates federal law, legal scholars say, and may conflict with state law, not to mention constitutional protections.
 It is also a throwback to laws designed by white people in past eras to keep Black people or newer European immigrants from voting.

 But Mastriano, who was present at the U.S. Capitol during the Jan.
-6 insurrection and was endorsed by Trump, is undeterred, discussing his plan for re-registration both before and after winning the Republican nomination for governor on May 17.
+6 insurrection, is undeterred, discussing his plan for re-registration both before and after winning the Republican nomination for governor on May 17.

 Pennsylvania is one of the few states where governors appoint a secretary of state who oversees elections.
 That means a Mastriano victory in November could make Pennsylvania — a premier presidential battleground state — a test case of whether laws meant to protect voter access to the polls can be undermined.